Coltsfoot

 • Calming chest congestion and breathing discomfort

 European folk traditions especially valued coltsfoot during cold months.
-Herbalists frequently paired it with Verbascum thapsus (mullein) and Althaea officinalis (marshmallow root) for enhanced respiratory support.
+Herbalists frequently paired it with Verbascum thapsus (mullein) and Althaea officinalis (marshmallow root) for enhanced support.
 The plant’s Latin name literally means “cough reliever,” reflecting its primary traditional purpose1.

 Traditional preparation methods included: